 Notices to Black Hills.
 All Notices and Correspondence to Black Hills in respect of this Transaction shall be sent to:

-[PLEASE ADVISE]

-All Gas Scheduling Issues: David Mousseau Tel: (630) 482-2451/ Fax: (630) 482-2452

-All Energy Scheduling Issues: David Mousseau Tel: (630) 482-2451/ Fax: (630) 482-2452
+David Mousseau Tel: (630) 482-2451/ Fax: (630) 482-2452

-Please confirm that the terms stated herein accurately reflect the agreement reached on ________between you and Enron Power Marketing, Inc. by returning an executed copy of this letter by facsimile to Enron Power Marketing, Inc. at (713) 646-2491.
+Please confirm that the terms stated herein accurately reflect the agreement reached on December 1, 2000, between you and Enron Power Marketing, Inc. by returning an executed copy of this letter by facsimile to Enron Power Marketing, Inc. at (713) 646-2491.
 Your response should reflect the appropriate party in your organization who has the authority to

 enter into this transaction.
 If you have any questions please call (713) 853-1886.